One unit of credit equals four semester hours.

 CS 410 Cyber Crime Investigations and Forensics

 Explores the use of intrusion detection methodologies, CSI hardware and software tools, and approaches to computer crime incident response.
-Computer forensic principles, including operating system concepts, registry structures, file system concepts, boot process, and file operations are examined.
+Computer forensic principles, including operating system concepts, registry structures, file system concepts, boot process and file operations are examined.
 This course also includes an overview of the theory and techniques utilized for tracking attackers across the Internet.
-Practical exercises are drawn from case studies of Internet based crimes.
-Prerequisite: CS 409.
+Practical exercises are drawn from case studies of Internet-based crimes.

-The ongoing need for fast, versatile, and more powerful communication systems has accelerated the growth of wireless, mobile and cloud computing.
-In many cases securing these emerging platforms is an afterthought, thus leaving critical systems prey to invidious cyber-attacks.
-This course examines a broad range of contemporary techniques to support and maintain operational integrity and data production within each modality.
-Prerequisite: CS 409.
+The ongoing need for fast, versatile and more powerful communication systems has accelerated the growth of wireless, mobile and cloud computing.
+In many cases, securing these emerging platforms is an afterthought, thus leaving critical systems prey to invidious cyber-attacks.
+This course examines a broad range of contemporary techniques to support and maintain operational integrity and data protection within each modality.